alexsit19/flutter_module_11/README.md

 and insert it in /android/local.properties

-in terminal of Android Studio run command flutter run
+in terminal of Android Studio run command "flutter run"